 The aim of the service is to provide a short-term support service (up to 4 weeks) to people aged 65 and above being discharged from hospital to enable a timely discharge and to ensure where possible individuals are not readmitted to hospital.

 The service is currently only available in the Salisbury area in postcodes: SP1, SP2 & SP5

 We provide practical support within the limitations of the service, which may include troubleshooting immediate needs such as medication (liaising with hospital/GP); equipment (through appropriate personnel); collecting a prescription; essential shopping; light household tasks; referring to other Age UK Wiltshire services.

 We support our clients to obtain a long-term and sustainable solution to manage practical tasks rather than creating a reliance on our services.

-This service is available through the discharge team at Salisbury District Hospital for those living in the catchment postcodes.
+Accessing the service: This service is available through the discharge team at Salisbury District Hospital for those living in the catchment postcodes.

 If you feel this service is appropriate for you or a member of your family please speak to a member of staff on your ward before you come out of hospital.

 A Home from Hospital service is in operation in Swindon for people being discharged from the Great Western Hospital.
-It is operated by the Royal Voluntary Service (RVS).
+It is operated by a different organisation called the Royal Voluntary Service (RVS).

 RVS volunteers provide support to older patients who are well enough to leave hospital, with up to six weeks of regular home visits to help them settle back home.